On Optimal Regularization Parameters via Bilevel Learning: Introduction

-In \eqref{eq:var-reg-general} we consider the popular squared Euclidean distance data fidelity, which can be statistically motivated by considering the negative log likelihood of an additive Gaussian noise corruption \cite{ArridgeSimon2019Sipu}.
-The regularizer $\reg:\real^n\to\real$ is used to encourage a priori information of the solution $\xtrue$ in reconstructions.
-In recent years a popular non-smooth choice has been total variation (TV) \cite{RudinLeonidI1992Ntvb} which encourages sharp edges in reconstructions.
-While naturally smooth regularizers are explicitly used \cite{NuytsJ.2002Acpp}, one may be interested in a non-smooth regularizer \cite{ArridgeSimon2019Sipu,BenningMartin2018Mrmf}, such as TV, but, be it for computational or theoretical reasons \cite{SherryFerdia2020}, require a smooth approximation instead which can be achieved for example by the Huber norm \cite{hubernorm}.
-The balance between the data fidelity and regularizer in \eqref{eq:var-reg-general} is controlled by the regularization parameter $\alpha\geq 0.$ It is crucial to determine a suitable value of $\alpha,$ as a poor choice could lead to a noise dominated or oversmoothed reconstruction \cite{HansenPerChristian2010Dip}.
+In \eqref{eq:var-reg-general} we consider the popular squared Euclidean distance data fidelity, which can be statistically motivated by considering the negative log likelihood of an additive Gaussian noise corruption of $\op\xtrue$ \cite{ArridgeSimon2019Sipu}.
+The regularizer $\reg:\real^n\to\real$ is used to encourage a priori information of the ground truth $\xtrue$ in reconstructions. \tcb{Although smooth regularizers are used \cite{BenningMartin2018Mrmf,NuytsJ.2002Acpp},} in recent years a popular non-smooth choice has been total variation (TV) \cite{RudinLeonidI1992Ntvb} which encourages sharp edges in reconstructions. \tcb{While TV has seen wide success, it is known to induce a staircasing artifact \cite{Ring2000SPSTVRP}.
+In an attempt to remedy this issue but capture the otherwise success of TV, an entire zoo of TV-like regularizers have been proposed \cite{BenningMartin2018Mrmf,bredies2020hotvag} which include those that build on higher-order derivatives such as second-order TV \cite{Papafitsoros2014SOTV}, incorporate non-local structure \cite{Gilboa2008NLTV}, infimal-convolution based approaches \cite{ChambolleAntonin1997ICTV}, and the total generalized variation \cite{bredies2010tgv}.
+Due to computational or theoretical reasons \cite{GazzolaLandanman2020KmfIP,SherryFerdia2020}, one may require a smooth approximation of such regularizers \cite{hubernorm,WolhbergRodriguez2007IRN}.
+We remark that there are a variety of other flavours of regularizers available, such as those that utilize convolutions \cite{ChenYunjin2014RLTo} or a trained neural network \cite{AmosBrandon2016ICNN,MukherjeeSubhadip2020Lcrf}. } \tcr{While smooth regularizers are also used \cite{NuytsJ.2002Acpp}, one may be interested in a non-smooth regularizer \cite{ArridgeSimon2019Sipu,BenningMartin2018Mrmf}, such as TV, but, be it for computational or theoretical reasons \cite{GazzolaLandanman2020KmfIP,SherryFerdia2020}, require a smooth approximation instead, for which there are various approaches to achieve this \cite{hubernorm,WolhbergRodriguez2007IRN}.} The balance between the data fidelity and regularizer in \eqref{eq:var-reg-general} is controlled by the regularization parameter $\alpha\geq 0.$ It is crucial to determine a suitable value of $\alpha,$ as a poor choice could lead to a noise dominated or oversmoothed reconstruction \cite{HansenPerChristian2010Dip}.